Technologicat/unpythonic/README.md

 Why the clunky `e.set("foo", newval)` or `e << ("foo", newval)`, which do not directly mention `e.foo`?
 This is mainly because in Python, the language itself is not customizable.
 If we could define a new operator `e.foo <op> newval` to transform to `e.set("foo", newval)`, this would be easily solved.

+Our [macros](macro_extras/) essentially do exactly this, but by borrowing the ``<<`` operator to provide the syntax ``foo << newval``, because even with MacroPy, it is not possible to define new [BinOp](https://greentreesnakes.readthedocs.io/en/latest/nodes.html#BinOp)s in Python.
+That would be possible essentially as a *reader macro* (as it's known in the Lisp world), to transform custom BinOps into some syntactically valid Python code before proceeding with the rest of the import machinery, but it seems as of this writing, no one has done this.

-We could abuse `e.foo << newval`, which transforms to `e.foo.__lshift__(newval)`, to essentially perform `e.set("foo", newval)`, but this requires some magic, because we then need to monkey-patch each incoming value (including the first one when the name "foo" is defined) to set up the redirect and keep it working.
+Without macros, in raw Python, we could abuse `e.foo << newval`, which transforms to `e.foo.__lshift__(newval)`, to essentially perform `e.set("foo", newval)`, but this requires some magic, because we then need to monkey-patch each incoming value (including the first one when the name "foo" is defined) to set up the redirect and keep it working.

  - Methods of builtin types such as `int` are read-only, so we can't just override `__lshift__` in any given `newval`.
  - For many types of objects, at the price of some copy-constructing, we can provide a wrapper object that inherits from the original's type, and just adds an `__lshift__` method to catch and redirect the appropriate call.
 See commented-out proof-of-concept in [`unpythonic/env.py`](unpythonic/env.py).